azat-co/practicalnode/chapter1/chapter1.md

 The most popular and used alternatives to NVM include the following tools:

-- *[n](https://github.com/visionmedia/n) (<https://github.com/visionmedia/n>)*: The original and *simple* Node version manager without subshells (I still use it today on my personal computer)
+- *[n](https://github.com/visionmedia/n) (<https://github.com/visionmedia/n>)*: The original and *simple* Node version manager without subshells (I still use it today on my personal computers)
-- *[nave](https://github.com/isaacs/nave) (<https://github.com/isaacs/nave>)*: The version manager from the creator of npm Isaac Schelueter which supports subshells
+- *[nave](https://github.com/isaacs/nave) (<https://github.com/isaacs/nave>)*: The version manager written by the creator of npm Isaac Schelueter and that supports subshells
 - *[ndevn](https://github.com/riywo/ndenv) (<https://github.com/riywo/ndenv>)*: Node.js version manager based on rbenv

 ## Updating npm

-Some of the readers might have npm already, but due to big changes between npm v3, 4 and 5, it's recommended to update npm to version 5.
+You might have npm already, but due to big changes between npm versions 3 through 5, it's recommended to update npm to version 5, 6 or 7.
 Luckily, you can use npm to update npm!

 ```
 npm i -g npm@latest